sgrebnov/visual-regression-test-runner/README.md

         "./lib/tests/**/*Tests.js",
     ],

-	// Patterns of test files that will not be run.
-    exclude: [
-	    "./lib/tests/**/*NotTests.js"
-	],

 	// [REQUIRED] Browser list to run tests.
 All specs will be launched for each browser.
     capabilities: [{
         browserName: "chrome"